2009 North Texas Mean Green football team

-The 2009 North Texas Mean Green football team represented the University of North Texas in the 2009 NCAA Division I FBS football season.
-The 2009 season was the team's third under head coach Todd Dodge.
-The Mean Green played their home games on campus at Fouts Field in Denton, Texas.
-North Texas finished the season 2–10 and 1–7 in Sun Belt play.
+The 2009 North Texas Mean Green football team represented the University of North Texas as a member of the Sun Belt Conference during the 2009 NCAA Division I FBS football season.
+Led third-year head coach, the Mean Green compiled an overall record of 2–10 with a mark 1–7 in conference play, placing eighth in Sun Belt.
+The team played home games at the Fouts Field in Denton, Texas.